waseeq14/cyber-python-tools/README.md

 ## Why this repo?

-I wanted to document my first baby steps into ethical hacking and Python scripting.
+I wanted to document my first baby steps into the field.
 Looking back, it’s fun to see how it all started.

 ---